 The University of Sheffield Sound Studios (USSS) is well-known for its pioneering use of open-source software and the development of bespoke ‘tool-kits’ that are used for both composition and performance.
 In learning how to use a number of tools, students pick up new terminology and techniques and begin to learn to programme computers.
 Armed with these skills, students find themselves returning to the computer to create their own software solutions.

 In addition to the development of new software tools and solutions, USSS facilitates research and teaching with three full-time staff managing the studios, developing new software tools and creating new sonic art.
 At undergraduate level it is possible, after Level 1 to create a music technology 'pathway' throughout your Level 2 and 3 study.
-At postgraduate level we offer an innovative Masters programme in Sonic Arts and opportunities to develop your research to PhD level.
+At postgraduate level we offer an innovative Masters programme in Composition, where technical skills are learned and applied in creative contexts.
+From here, opportunities exist to develop your research to PhD level.
 See the links in the panel on the left, make contact and apply online.

 Sample our text book 'Sonic Art: Recipes and Reasonings' here.
 Creative practice is strengthened through regular concerts, listening and analysis.
 Clear pathways exist, from year 1 undergraduate study through to PhD for those wishing to take this exciting and challenging research further.